Imjin War: Death of Hideyoshi

 In the fall of 1598, following the successful Japanese defense at the battles of Sacheon, Ulsan, and Suncheon, the Ming, Joseon, and Japanese forces were locked in a military stalemate in the south of the peninsula.
-After the death of Toyotomi Hideyoshi on 18 September 1598, the Council of Five Elders, in late October, issued orders for the withdrawal of all forces from Korea.
+After the death of Toyotomi Hideyoshi, the Council of Five Elders, in late October, issued orders for the withdrawal of all forces from Korea.
 Hideyoshi's death was kept a secret by the council to preserve the morale of the army.

 Battle of Noryang

-The Battle of Noryang was the final naval battle in the war.
-A Japanese fleet of approximately 500 ships, under Shimazu Yoshihiro, was assembled and preparing to link up with the blockaded fleet under Konishi Yukinaga, and together withdraw via Busan back to Japan.
+The Battle of Noryang was the final, largest, and bloodiest battle in the war.
+A Japanese fleet of approximately 500 ships, under Shimazu Yoshihiro, was assembled.
+It prepared to link up with the blockaded fleet under Konishi Yukinaga, and together withdraw via Busan back to Japan.

 The Korean navy under Yi Sun-sin discovered the Shimazu fleet anchored in the narrow strait of Noryang.
 Noting the narrow geography of the area, Ming general Chen Lin, who led Deng Zilong and Yi Sun-sin, made a surprise attack against the Japanese fleet, under the cover of darkness on 16 December 1598, using cannon and fire arrows.

 By dawn, more than half of the Japanese fleet was scattered and destroyed.
 During the pursuit of the remaining Japanese ships, both Yi Sun-sin and Deng Zilong were killed.
-Despite suffering high casualties, in the end the battle was a great tactical victory for the Korean forces and resulted in the loss of over half of the Japanese fleet and the deaths of thousands of their men.
+Despite suffering high casualties, the battle was a great victory for the Ming and Joseon forces and a crushing defeat for the Japanese, who lost about half of their navy, and suffered the deaths of thousands of their men.

-Strategically, the Japanese attained their objective by allowing Konishi Yukinaga, who was earlier blockaded by the Ming and Korean forces, to leave his fortress on 16 December with his men and withdraw unopposed by sailing through the southern end of the island Namhaedo, bypassing both the Noryang Strait and the battle, with the cost of betraying his own fellow Japanese generals.
+Strategically, the Japanese attained their objective by allowing Konishi Yukinaga, who was earlier blockaded by the Ming and Korean forces, to leave his fortress on 16 December with his men and withdraw unopposed by sailing through the southern end of the island Namhaedo, bypassing both the Noryang Strait and the battle, at the cost of betraying fellow Japanese generals.
 Konishi Yukinaga, Shimazu Yoshihiro, Katō Kiyomasa, and other Japanese generals of the Left Army, congregated in Busan and withdrew to Japan on 21 December.
 The last ships damaged sailed to Japan on 24 December, bringing an end to six years of war.